 4 Helpful Considerations When Choosing Between the Best Outboard Motors

 As you can see, I've not included price as a determinant in this list.
-While staying within a budget is always important, taking all the other aspects into consideration and thinking long-term is key to arriving at the best outboard boat motor purchase.
+While staying within a budget is always important, considering all the other aspects and thinking long-term is key to arriving at the best outboard boat motor purchase.

 1. Your Boat's Size